Texas legislature passes tax cuts for businesses

 “As always, it didn’t matter what the question was.
 The answer was, ‘Let’s cut taxes,'” said Lavine, whose organization advocates for low-income Texans.
 “It’s well known that the best return on investment comes from pre-kindergarten through higher education.
 Who’s going to be doing the research and development if we don’t train our students?”

+In addition to the business tax cuts, the legislature also approved about $300 million in electricity rebates.

-The biennial legislative session that began in January had a decidedly different tone than two years ago, when lawmakers faced a budget crunch and slashed spending.
+The regular legislative session had a decidedly different tone than two years ago, when lawmakers faced a budget crunch and slashed spending.

 This year, as the legislature convened, the state comptroller announced that lawmakers would have more revenue to spend than they did in the previous cycle thanks to higher-than-expected tax collections boosted by economic growth.